-K. Time Limit
+N. Time Limit

-All requirements must be completed within seven consecutive calendar years.
-If a student does not complete all requirements for the degree sought by seven years, no course work will be applicable to the degree program that is more than seven calendar years old at the time of the final examination.
+All graduate work must be completed within 10 consecutive calendar years.
+If within this time period a student does not complete all requirements for the degree sought, he or she cannot receive graduate credit for any course work that is more than 10 calendar years old at the time of the final examination.